 When will the Park Open?

 Before the park is opened to the public, the City needs to make some necessary safety improvements including tree trimming, parking enhancement, and the addition of new signage.
-The public will be invited to a picnic in the fall that will kick off the development of a master plan which will help determine future improvements to the park and the historic house.
+Join us for the October 26 community meeting (from 12 Noon - 3 p.m. at Annaburg) that will kick off the development of a master plan which will help determine future improvements to the park and the historic house.
 At this time the Annaburg Manor house is not open to the public due to safety concerns.

 What Can You Do at Annaburg Park?